 Please contact Mark Zuckerberg through one of the channels below and give him the following message (personalized to your liking):

 Mark, Facebook should immediately implement the changes recommended by Sandy Hook parents/survivors Leonard Pozner and Veronique De La Rosa in an open letter to you published in The Guardian on July 25, 2018.
 Those changes are: 1) Treat victims of mass shootings and other tragedies as a protected group so attacks on them are specifically against Facebook policy, and; 2) Provide affected survivors with access to Facebook staff who will remove hateful and harassing posts against victims immediately.
 I am very concerned about gun violence in this country and it is difficult and infuriating to me to see the endless attacks against victims and survivors on Facebook—most of them so drenched in hatred and conspiracy theory you’d think you were surfing a fringe website.
 You can do better than this by people who have lost everything, Mark.
 If you don’t, my time to leave Facebook has arrived.

-Once you have contacted Mark Zuckerberg, click the orange banner above to report taking action!
+Once you have contacted Mark Zuckerberg, fill out the three fields below and click the orange banner to report taking action!